 Venue

-Metro tickets in Palma (TIB network) can be paid directly using a contactless debit/credit card or mobile device at the validation barriers when entering and exiting the station.
+Metro and bus tickets within Palma (TIB network) can be paid directly using a contactless debit/credit card or mobile device at the validation barriers when entering and exiting the metro, or when boarding the bus.
+Both transport options run three times per hour and take approximately 20 minutes to reach the campus.

-All conference talks will take place at the Parc-BIT auditorium.
+All conference talks will take place in the Son Lledó building.

 Scientific Committee: Albert Cabot, Markus Hennrich, Igor Lesanovsky, Roberta Zambrini